talesaraujo/devgrid-pychallenge/README.md

 ## How to run it

-Once you have cloned the repository and have requirement set up, you can run
+Once you have cloned the repository and have all requirements installed set up, you can run

 `poetry install`